-Saskia Sassen is Robert S. Lynd Professor of Sociology, co-chair of the Committee on Global Thought at Columbia University and a member of the International Advisory Board (IAB) of the city of Rotterdam.
+Saskia Sassen is Robert S. Lynd Professor of Sociology and co-chair of the Committee on Global Thought at Columbia University.
 Her numerous books include Expulsions: Brutality and Complexity in the Global Economy (2014), A Sociology of Globalization (2006) and The Global City (1991/2001).
-In 2011 Foreign Policy Magazine selected her as one of the 100 Top Global Thinkers.